BaoCodeLab/SweepCluster/README.md

        gene111   127281   128687   +   Operon_31
        gene112   128757   129668   ‐   Operon_32

-####   The average recombination tract length can be simulated and optimized using the script "sweep_lg_simulation.sh" in the package.
+####   The average sweeping length can be simulated and optimized using the script "sweep_lg_simulation.sh" in the package.
 ####    The maximum inter-SNP distance is used to optimize the identification of clusters.
 Multiple gene sweeping events with large distances may occur in the same gene/gene operon.
 This parameter will split the cluster if any inter-SNP distance is greater than the specified threshold.
 This value may depend on the specific species.
 Default value is set to 1000 bp, which should be a good value for bacterial genomes.

-### subcommands[Pval]:
+### Estimate the significance p-value of each cluster based on a gamma distribution model of SNPs
-#### usage: Maketest.py Pval [-h] -cluster CLUSTER -out OUT -rate RATE
+#### usage: SweepCluster.py Pval [-h] -cluster CLUSTER -out OUT -rate RATE

-#### {optional arguments}
+#### {arguments}
-    -h, --help        show this help message and exit -cluster CLUSTER  the snp clustering file
+    -h, --help        Show the help message and exit -cluster CLUSTER  The snp clustering file
-    -out OUT          the output file .
+    -out OUT          The output file.
-    -rate RATE        it is a pre-estimated average mutation rate under the null hypothesis that the SNPs are independently and randomly distributed.
+    -rate RATE        The pre-estimated mutation rate under the null hypothesis that the SNPs are independently and randomly distributed.